johannmanoj/johannmanoj/README.md

 <h1 align="center">Hi 👋, I'm Johann</h1>

-- I’m currently working as Backend Developer
+- I’m currently working as Backend Developer.
-- Knowledge in NodeJS, ExpressJS Python, HTML, CSS, MySQL
+- Knowledge in NodeJS, ExpressJS Python, HTML, CSS.
+- Database: MySQL

 <!--
 **johannmanoj/johannmanoj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.